PROFESSIONAL DEVELOPMENT COURSE IN COASTAL CLIMATE RESILIENCE

 Course Schedule

-All class sessions are online except for Week 8.
-Online classes will be held live via zoom on Fridays from 12:30 – 2:00 PM Pacific Time.
+All class sessions are live-online except for Week 9.
+Online classes will be held live via zoom on Thursdays from 12:30 – 2:30 PM Pacific Time.
+Week 9 is a 2.5 day in-person workshop held at UC Santa Cruz.

 Each week: